itext/itext-java/CONTRIBUTING.md

 * Verify that your proposed change hasn't already been addressed in the develop branch.
 * Don't send a separate pull request for every single file you change.
-* Please sign the [iText Contributor License Agreement (iCLA)](#cla) before sending pull requests for any change of more than 20 significant lines of code (we're not counting curly braces and other syntactical sugar).
+* Please sign the [iText Contributor License Agreement (iCLA)](#cla) before sending pull requests.
 We cannot accept code without this agreement.
 * Fork the iText repository on GitHub.
 * Clone your iText fork to your local machine.
 * Make your changes, **including appropriate test cases**.